starting with the invasion of SicilyNormandy on July 10, 1943.

 A restored World War II Waco CG-4A, manufactured at the Kingsford Plant, is located in our Museum.

 The CG-4A could be towed at a maximum safe speed of 150 miles per hour with a gross weight load of 7,500 pounds.
 It was often towed at a slower speed of 110 to 130 m.p.h.
-The gliders were usually towed behind a C-47 tow plane on a 300 foot nylon rope.
-1" in diameter.
+The gliders were usually towed behind a C-47 tow plane on a 350 foot long and 11/16 inch diameter.

 The outside appearance of the CG-4A gave an illusion of simple construction.
 The final production models actually contained just over 70,000 parts.

 A total of 13,909 CG-4As were manufactured by 16 companies during World War II - more than the number of B-17, B-25 or B-26 bombers; P-38, P-39 or P40 fighters, or any of the C-46, C-47 or C-54 transport airplanes manufactured during that same time period.

 Unlike powered airplanes that could either be flown directly overseas or shipped to distant ports fully assembled on the decks of aircraft carriers, gliders had to be shipped unassembled in wooden crates.
 Just one CG-4A glider, for example, required five enormous wooden crates to be shipped overseas.
 And again, unlike powered aircraft, which were ready for combat almost immediately upon reaching their destinations, the relatively delicate gliders required several days to be gently unloaded from cargo ships, uncrated, and painstakingly reassembled before they were ready for their test flights.
 This time-consuming shipping procedure was to be a source of considerable grief for the Allies throughout the war.

 The Iron Mountain Iron Museum has a great video on the manufacturing of the CG-4A gliders.
 It shows these huge crates being shipped out by train to a staging area before transport overseas.